special offer by Outbyte

 Limitations: trial version offers an unlimited number of scans, free driver backup and rollback.
 Registration for the full version starts from USD 29.95.
 See more information about Outbyte and uninstall instructions.
 Please review Outbyte EULA and Privacy Policy

-USB Drive Not Detected on PC?
-Troubleshooting Tips to Fix the Issue
+Fix USB Drive Not Detected on Windows PC

 1. Causes of USB Drive Detection Issues